 The publisher listens to the event bus to determine what to publish.

-The minions listening to the master’s event bus will also see the result of the master’s event from the publish port.
+The minions listening to the primary's event bus will also see the result of the primary's event from the publish port.

 - The CLI from Step 1 will display the return data as it is received.